Progress Update (May)

 Sorry friends for keeping you in the dark for so long.
 We’ve even started getting emails like “Are you guys still alive?”.
 We are! 🙂 Just super busy with ongoing work.

 There are 2 major things we’d like to share with you today.
 The first is about our latest progress and the second is about our long-term plans.

 We were working hard on our browser extension.
 Asana users may have already noticed changes.
 Probably next week the same thing will be released for Trello and Basecamp, and one or two weeks later – Github and Pivotal.

 From now on, every task could have an estimate.
-Remaining time is calculated automatically by formula: “Estimate – Time Reported”.
+The remaining time is calculated automatically by the formula: “Estimate – Time Reported”.
 If reported time > estimate, show overdue message.